 The right travel backpack for men can make a trip much more enjoyable.
 It’s a crucial decision for travel as there is a good chance you’ll live out of it for a week, month, or even year.
 I’m here to help you find the best backpack for your budget.

 Travel has been my job for the better of the last decade, and I’ve accumulated many travel bags.
 In that time, I’ve experienced the excellent and the unfortunate.
 A great one should be easy to organize, durable, feature-rich, and comfortable.
-I like a backpack that feels robust and has a bit of masculine ruggedness.
+I like a robust backpack with a bit of masculine ruggedness.

 Best Travel Backpacks

 There are two main types of travel backpacks, each with pros and cons.
-The two general styles of the bags are travel backpacks and hiking backpacks.
-When referencing hiking backpacks, I’m referring to backpacking backpacks for multiday trips in the backcountry.
+The two general styles of bags are travel backpacks and hiking backpacks.
+I’m referring to hiking backpacks for multiday trips in the backcountry.
 I’m breaking down this blog post into those two categories.

-We’ll start with the specific men’s travel backpacks as it’s my favorite category and what I recommend most travelers use on their trip.
-You can forget about those big clunky hiking backpacks and opt for something more stylish and streamlined.
+We’ll start with the specific men’s travel backpacks I recommend most travelers use on their trips.
+You can forget those big clunky hiking backpacks and opt for something more stylish and streamlined.
 Then we’ll move on to the hiking-specific men’s travel backpacks.
 Either way, these are all awesome backpacks for guys.